-Current Transformer is an essential part of power system.
-The basics of current transformer including construction, applications,working principle are going to be discussed in this article.
+The current transformer is an essential part of the power system.
+The basics of current transformer including construction, applications, working principles are going to be discussed in this article.
 Moreover, some practical aspects such as grounding and connections of current transformer and associated errors will be examined comprehensively.

 Current Transformer is an 'instrumentation' transformer which steps down high values of currents to lower values.